 Factors taken into consideration regarding the practicalities of an equal time arrangement include:

 - the proximity of each residence to the child’s education centre or child care;

 - the parents’ capacity to implement equal time arrangements;

 - the parents’ willingness and ability to communicate, resolve conflict and deal with any issues that may arise;

 - the availability of the parents both physically and emotionally with consideration to work commitments, commitments to other family members and before and after school care options.

 Shared parental responsibility means working with your ex-partner to make important decisions about your child’s life.

-The Family Court has significant discretion and will take a comprehensive approach to determine what is in a child’s best interests when deciding living and other arrangements.
+The Federal Circuit & Family Court of Australia has significant discretion and will take a comprehensive approach to determine what is in a child’s best interests when deciding living and other arrangements.

 Court proceedings should be a last resort to determine children’s matters and separated couples should be cooperative and flexible to ensure that the children’s best interest are the paramount consideration.